-The idea of Blazor as it is with other frameworks is that you should be using the framework as much as possible to manage the UI and not resort to falling back to raw DOM updates.
+The idea of Blazor is that you should be using the framework as much as possible to manage the UI and not resort to falling back to raw DOM updates.
 In this way, the platform for rendering can potentially be changed without having to change your code.

 Nevertheless, sometimes you need to call back into JavaScript to access a separate JavaScript library, interact with the DOM directly, or access browser APIs that aren't available to Razor.
-For this scenario, there are interop helpers built into the Blazor JavaScript client that allows you to call into JavaScript from Blazor and call into Blazor from JavaScript.
+For this scenario, there are interop helpers built into the Blazor JavaScript client that allow you to call into JavaScript from Blazor and call into Blazor from JavaScript.

 This is a fairly involved topic that requires a bit of explanation and lots of little details that are too long to cover here, so I'll refer you to a great topic on the excellent Learn Blazor site (https://learn-blazor.com/architecture/interop/), which provides the basics and a more involved sample that uses these Reflection-like APIs to do JavaScript Interop.

 Keep in mind that this interop functionality is very likely to change drastically as Web Assembly gains the ability to directly interact with the DOM.
-Once that's in place, Blazor will have high-level DOM abstractions access the DOM and provide an easier way to pass data back and forth.
+Once that's in place, Blazor likely will have high-level DOM abstractions and provide an easier way to pass data back and forth.

 Missing Pieces